gallenc/opennms-tutorials-1/session2/README.md

 Often devices will repeatedly send multiple events (traps or logs) when they have detected a problem.
 This can lead to an 'Event Storm' where it is very hard for a user to deal with so many incoming events.

-OpenNMS uses Alarms to correlate events into a current state which makes it much easier to see what the current status of a device, service or network is.
+OpenNMS uses Alarms to correlate events into a current state which makes it much easier to see what is the current status of a device, service or network.
 Some events may raise an alarm and some events may cause an alarm to clear.
 Each alarm will maintain count and a list of events contributing to the alarm state.

-In [Exercise-2-2](../session2/Exercise-2-2.md) we will do some simple examples inject traps into OpenNMS.
+In [Exercise-2-2](../session2/Exercise-2-2.md) we will cover some simple examples to inject traps into OpenNMS.

-In [Exercise-2-3](../session2/Exercise-2-3.md) we will do some simple examples to help explain how  OpennNMS traps and alarms are configured.
+In [Exercise-2-3](../session2/Exercise-2-3.md) we will cover some simple examples to help explain how OpennNMS traps and alarms are configured.

 In the next [Session 3](../session3/README.md) we will consolidate our learning with a more complex example which imports events from an SNMP MIB.